ajedkrap/flutter_iki/README.md

-# tugas_dua
+# Tugas Dua

 A new Flutter project.
+This project is meant to fulfill one of the task given by Edspert Flutter Bootcamp

 ## Getting Started